Mohamed9x60/Subdomain_Takeover/README.md

 # Subdomain Takeover - Advanced Security Vulnerability Scanner

-NetVuln is a powerful security scanning tool designed to detect web and network vulnerabilities.
+Subdomain Takeover is a powerful security scanning tool designed to detect web and network vulnerabilities.

-It presents results in a professional format with color-coded risk levels.
+It presents results in a professional format with risk levels.
 Developed by **Mohamed Fouad**.

 ---